zitadel/zitadel/docs/docs/apis/actionsv2/introduction.md

 - `Call`, the call handles the status code and response, can be InterruptOnError
 - `Async`, the call handles neither status code nor response, but can be called in parallel with other Targets

-`InterruptOnError` means that the list of Targets gets interrupted if any of the calls return with a status code >= 400.
+`InterruptOnError` means that the Execution gets interrupted if any of the calls return with a status code >= 400, and the next Target will not be called anymore.

 The API documentation to create a target can be found [here](/apis/resources/action_service_v3/action-service-create-target)